zackarylile2/zackarylile2/README.md

 - 👋 Hi, I’m @zackarylile2
+- 💻 I code in Python/Go
-- 👀 I’m interested in web development.
+- 👀 I’m interested in full stack development and reverse engineering
-- 🌱 I’m currently learning Golang and NodeJS/TypeScript.
+- 🌱 Learning NodeJS/TS and JS reverse engineering.

 <!---
 zackarylile2/zackarylile2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.